Work health and safety roadmap 2022

 Key priority areas

-Workers in high risk sectors will be safer and healthier
+Workers in specified high risk sectors will be safer and healthier.

-High impact harms will be eliminated or significantly reduced
+Chosen high impact harms will be eliminated or significantly reduced.

 Build better services